 - 1985 GPz900R (ZX900-A2) – Rolling frame cleaned up, engine on hold (valves in head, need gaskets and time 🙂

 - 1977 z650 Cafe Racer – Being used as feature in my next book!
-Currently stripping the frame and getting some pieces renovated.
+Currently sourcing and fabricating custom parts.

 - 1980 z650F1 – In storage